mikesprague/udacity-nanodegrees/README.md

 ---

-## Why are only some of the Nanodegrees listed here?
+## Why are only some of the Nanodegrees listed here

 The focus of this project has always been making learning accessible.
 As such, I've chosen to only list Nanodegrees with free content.
 All of